Hide table of contents

 • All of the shrimps helped transition to electrical stunning, 62.5 % (= 1 - 0.375) from air asphyxiation, and 37.5 % from ice slurry (= 0.75*0.5).
 I got these fractions assuming 75 % of the targeted producers use some form of ice slurry, half of those implement it properly, and the other half improperly to the point of it being practically equivalent to air asphyxiation.
 I made these assumptions having in mind Aaron’s comment at the end of this section.

-• For ice slurry, Rethink Priorities’ (RP’s) estimates for the time in the types of pain defined by the Welfare Footprint Project (WFP).
+• For ice slurry, Rethink Priorities’ (RP’s) estimates for the time in the 4 categories of pain defined by the Welfare Footprint Project (WFP).
 0 h in annoying pain, 3.02*10^-4 h in hurtful pain, 0.0239 h in disabling pain, and 0.00604 h in excruciating pain.
 Feel free to check RP’s related post.

 • For air asphyxiation: time in disabling pain equal to the maximum time during which shrimp can remain alive of 30 min, although Aaron noted he and his colleagues have seen some alive for 6 h; time in excruciating pain as a fraction of that in disabling pain equal to that of ice slurry (0.126 h); time in hurtful pain as a fraction of that in disabling pain equal to that of ice slurry (0.00633 h); and time in annoying pain as a fraction of that in hurtful pain equal to that of ice slurry (0 h).